umaralfaruqdev/simple-next-app/README.md

 ## Installing:

+1. Connect to the internet before.

-1. run "npm Install"
+2. run "npm Install".

-2. After that run "npm run dev", wait until you see text message about like this "Compile successfully".
+3. After that run "npm run dev", wait until you see text message about like this "Compile successfully".

-3. and then open the browser type http://localhost:8080
+4. and then open the browser type http://localhost:8080.

-4. thanks
+5. thanks.